 What Happens to my Balance if a Credit Card is Closed by the Bank?

-As we have previously discussed, your credit card issuer can close your account at any time.
-Even if you do not owe a balance on the card, having an account closed could hurt your credit.
+Your credit card issuer can close your account at any time.
+Even if you do not owe a balance on your credit card, having an account closed could hurt your credit.
 If you owe a lot of money on other cards, having a credit card account closed could increase your credit utilization, which can decrease your credit score.
 However, if you do not carry much debt at all, your credit score may not take much of a hit.

 More problematic is when you do owe money on your credit card when the account is closed.
 The best case scenario is that your bank will keep the debt, and you will continue to send your payments to them.
 Your credit score will likely take a negative hit in this case, as your bank may report your credit limit as $0 but you still owe money, which means your credit utilization will be quite high.
 Thus, you will want to pay off the debt as quickly as possible to get your credit back on track.